iyu9/mylib/README.md

 ## mylib

 - sample codes
-- write faster
+- write faster on shell
-- some languages and settings
+- some languages and setting